 Overall, we expect banks to face moderate social risks, which in particular applies to BOI.
 See our Social risks heat map, for further information.
-BOI's profitability was reduced in 2017 by the additional provisions related to the Tracker Mortgage Examination Review, incurring a charge of €170 million.
+BOI's profitability was reduced in 2019 by the additional provisions related to the Tracker Mortgage Examination Review, incurring a charge of €67 million.
 The additional provisioning seeks to settle this conduct issue for BOI.
-During H1 2019, there was a further €55 million provision to cover additional redress and compensation costs, operational costs and costs of closing out the Tracker Mortgage Examination review.
 The risk of further provisions over the outlook period is reduced but still exists.